Frequently Asked Questions

 The data for the Green Vehicle Guide is supplied by authorised representatives of vehicle manufacturers.

-It is sourced from testing manufacturers who are required to perform to comply with the Australian Design Rules for and .
+It is sourced from testing manufacturers who are required to perform to comply with the Australian Design Rules for emissions and fuel consumption labelling.

 Data submitted to the Green Vehicle Guide is verified against certification data submitted by manufacturers to comply with the Australian Design Rules.
 The Department of Infrastructure, Transport, Regional Development and Communications can audit evidence submitted to demonstrate compliance with the Australian Design Rules.